This post was most recently updated on October 7th, 2018

 Forests, rivers, and seas yielded plentiful supplies of meat, fish, and other foodstuffs.
 Later on, their diet became more varied especially when they learned to till the land using farming techniques that were quite advanced for their time.
 The Banaue Rice Terraces is one such proof of our ancestors’ ingenuity.

 What’s more, they already had an advanced concept of agrarian equity.
 Men and women equally worked in the fields, and anyone could till public lands free of charge.
-Also, since they had little-to-no concept of exploitation for profit, our ancestors generally took care of the environment well.
+Also, since they had a little-to-no concept of exploitation for profit, our ancestors generally took care of the environment well.

 Such was the abundance of foodstuffs that Miguel Lopez de Legaspi, the most-successful Spanish colonizer of the islands, was said to have reported the “abundance of rice, fowls, and wine, as well as great numbers of buffaloes, deer, wild boar and goats” when he first arrived in Luzon.